Being a Witness

 - Being an effective witness

 For most witnesses there are no risks of testifying as they are simply providing a factual report of what occurred.
-However, if it relates to a serious incident or if there might be any allegations of blame, wrongdoing, or negligence against a midwife witness, they should report the claim to HIROC to seek legal advice.
+However, if it relates to a serious incident or if there might be any allegations of blame, wrongdoing, or negligence against a midwife witness, they should report the claim to HIROC to access legal advice.
 Midwife witnesses can also contact AOM On-Call for more information.